independenceee/pyhydra/README.md

    pip install .
    ```

-   This installs Hydrano into your Python environment, making it available as a module (`import hydrano`).
+   This installs PyHydra into your Python environment, making it available as a module (`import PyHydra`).

 ### Building the Package